-Enterprise resource planning is a very important part of both huge and midsize online stores.
-The software of this kind helps to automate various backend processes providing you with additional free time that can be used for gaining your ecommerce influence.
-We all know, that there are lots of ERP solutions for Magento 1, but what about Magento 2?
-Now, this group of business tools is represented with a few modules only, and today we shed light on the Embedded ERP Magento 2 extension by Boost My Shop.
+Enterprise resource planning is a vital aspect of business for both big and midsize online stores.
+The software of this kind helps to automate various backend processes, providing you with additional free time that can be used for gaining your ecommerce influence.
+We all know that there are lots of ERP solutions for Magento 1, but what about Magento 2?
+Now, this group of business tools is represented with a few modules only, and today, we shed light on the Embedded ERP Magento 2 extension by Boost My Shop.

 From the perspective of inventory management, the Boost my Shop Embedded ERP Magento 2 extension provides the ability to read barcodes, track and transfer stocks, and receive alerts on low stock levels.